EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

 \subsection{Multi-Task Neural Architecture}

+\earthsight~employs multi-task learning to balance two fundamental and conflicting requirements: the need for depth to accurately detect anomalies and events, and the need for efficiency on power-limited edge hardware.
+By sharing computation through common backbones and attaching task-specific heads, \earthsight~minimizes total evaluation cost without sacrificing representational capacity.
+This approach amortizes backbone costs while maintaining features present only in deeper layers, yielding deterministic latency and a small footprint, key properties for Orbital Edge Computing tasks.

-\earthsight~is designed to support a range of multi-task models that follow the standard paradigm of a shared backbone and task-specific heads (Figure~\ref{fig:mtl}).
-A backbone maps an input image $x$ to multiple outputs $\{y_{t}|t\in T\}$, where $T$ denotes the tasks that the backbone supports.
-This multi-task inference process is divided into two stages: the shared backbone encodes the input via $f_{\text{backbone}}(x) = z$, a latent representation, and the task-specific heads then compute $f_{\text{head}}^{(t)}(z) = y_t$, where $t$ denotes each task.
-This lightweight design allows multiple tasks to share core feature computations while preserving task-level specialization, striking a balance between memory efficiency, task performance, and energy resources.
+\earthsight~supports multi-task models that follow the standard paradigm of a shared backbone and task-specific heads (Figure~\ref{fig:mtl}).
+A model maps input image $x$ to multiple outputs $\{y_{t}|t\in T\}$, where $T$ denotes the tasks that the model supports.
+However, \earthsight~introduces two distinct architectural modifications compared to conventional Earth observation multi-task networks (e.g., \citet{daroya2024}).

+First, while standard multi-task models execute a single monolithic forward pass to evaluate all heads simultaneously, \earthsight~architecturally decouples head execution.
+The computational graph is structured so the runtime can extract the latent representation $z$ via $f_{\text{backbone}}(x) = z$, and then conditionally and sparsely evaluate only the required task heads $f_{\text{head}}^{t}(z) = y_t$ based on the dynamic schedule.
+This lightweight design allows multiple tasks to share core feature computations while preserving task-level specialization, striking a balance between memory efficiency, task-specific performance, and limited satellite resources.

-For practical deployment on power- and memory-constrained nanosatellites, we implement EfficientNet backbones coupled with lightweight multi-layer perceptrons as prediction heads.
-Tasks are grouped by domain, with each group sharing a backbone.
+Second, rather than forcing all tasks onto a single backbone, \earthsight~partitions tasks into domain-specific clusters, assigning a dedicated EfficientNet backbone to each group, coupled with lightweight multi-layer perceptrons as prediction heads.
 The architecture reflects real-world satellite needs as the relevant features to analyze at maritime versus in desert terrain exhibit strong intra-group similarity but have little interaction between groups.
 This clustering allows the backbone to capture generalizable features within a domain, while keeping model sizes small enough to fit edge AI accelerators.
-Attempting to merge these heterogeneous domains into a single monolithic model would underutilize shared representations and exceed satellite memory limits~\cite{zhang2018}.
+Attempting to merge these heterogeneous domains into a single monolithic model would either underutilize shared representations or exceed satellite memory limits~\cite{zhang2018}.